John Severin: Marvel Comics and other publishers

 Circa 2000, writer Jeff Mariotte recalled in 2002, Severin phoned Scott Dunbier, a group editor at DC Comics' WildStorm imprint, "and said he was looking to do comics again" after working primarily for Cracked at the time.
 "I happened to pass by Scott's office as he hung up the phone, and he sounded kind of awestruck as he told me that John Severin wanted to do something with us.
 I said something like, 'Gee, a Desperadoes story by Severin would be great,'" referring to Mariotte's Western miniseries for DC.
 "Scott agreed.
 We needed to hurry, before he was snapped up by someone else, so I went home and worked up a proposal overnight.
 We had sent him, right after that first call, copies of the original Desperadoes books.
 That was followed up by the proposal, the next day.
 He liked what he saw and wanted to play along."
 This led to Severin drawing the sequel miniseries Desperadoes: Quiet of The Grave.

 He illustrated the controversial 2003 Marvel limited series The Rawhide Kid, a lighthearted parallel universe Western that reimagined the outlaw hero as a kitschy though still formidably gunslinging gay man.
 Severin, who had drawn the character for Atlas in the 1950s, refuted rumors that he had not known of the subject matter, saying at the time of the premiere issue's release, "The Rawhide Kid is rather effeminate in this story.
 It may be quite a blow to some of the old fans of Rawhide Kid.
 But it's a lot of fun, and he's still a tough hombre."
 Also in the 2000s, Severin contributed to Marvel's The Punisher; DC Comics' Suicide Squad, American Century, Caper, and Bat Lash; and Dark Horse Comics' Conan, B.P.R.D. and Witchfinder.

 Personal life

-Severin's family members working in the publishing and entertainment fields include his sister Marie Severin, a comic book artist, who was the colorist for EC's comics; his son John Severin, Jr., the head of Bubblehead Publishing; his daughter, Ruth Larenas, a producer for that company; and his grandson, John Severin III, a music producer and recording engineer.
+Severin's family members working in the publishing and entertainment fields include his sister Marie Severin, a comic book artist, who was the colorist for EC's comics; his son John Severin, Jr., the head of Bubblehead Publishing; his daughter, Ruth Larenas (d.
+2023), a producer for that company; and his grandson, John Severin III, a music producer and recording engineer.

 Severin died at his home in Denver, Colorado, on February 12, 2012, at the age of 90.
 His wife of 60 years, Michelina, survived him, as did his six children and comics artist sister Marie Severin.